The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's H8-3 Forever (signed) is estimated to be worth between £1,000 and £1,450.
-Over the past 12 months, the average selling price was £1,087, with a total of 6 works sold.
-This Giclée print from 2020 has shown consistent value growth since its first sale in May 2018.
-The hammer price over the last five years has ranged from £541 in September 2024 to £5,967 in December 2021.
-The current average annual growth rate is -13%.
-This work is part of a limited edition of 1,449.
+The value of Damien Hirst's H8-3 Forever (signed) is estimated to be worth between £850 and £1,300.
+Over the past 12 months, the artwork has sold 4 times with an average selling price of £1,080.
+This Giclée Print, created in 2020, is a rare artwork with an auction history of 28 total sales since its entry to the market in May 2018.
+The hammer price has varied from £541 in September 2024 to £5,967 in December 2021.
+The average annual growth rate of H8-3 Forever is currently -14%.
+The edition size of this artwork is limited to 1,449.

 Meaning & Analysis